Cristiano Godano

-Cristiano Godano (1966 Fossano, Cuneo, Italy) is an Italian musician and author, known mostly as the frontman of the Italian band Marlene Kuntz.
+Cristiano Godano (born November 21, 1966) is an Italian musician and author, known mostly as the frontman of the Italian band Marlene Kuntz.
 He obtained an MSc in Economics.

-He played as a guest with the Afterhours at the 2009 San Remo Festival.
-He has been appointed as artistic director of the Upload 2010 musical festival in Bolzano.
+He played as a guest with the Afterhours at the 2009 Sanremo Festival.
+He has been appointed artistic director of the Upload 2010 musical festival in Bolzano.

 Non-musical activities

 On January 16, 2008, he published his first book, the anthology of short novels I vivi ("The Living"), for Rizzoli.
 He also starred in "Tutta colpa di Giuda" an Italian movie shot by Davide Ferrario, of which he authored the soundtrack too.